AARP Hearing Center

 - continuing group health coverage at group rates for people whose access to group coverage is ending.

-States should pursue opportunities to increase enrollment in Medicaid and low-or-no-cost coverage in marketplace plans.
+States should streamline enrollment in Medicaid and low-or-no-cost Marketplace coverage.
+They should also seek opportunities to promote enrollment in such plans.
 For example, several states have adopted “Easy Enrollment,” which allows tax filers to opt in to receive eligibility information and an opportunity to enroll.

 States should use their oversight authority to promote transparency, oversight, and safeguards that protect enrollees from unexpected costs.